geraldinepascal/FROGS-wrappers/README.md

 FROGS is a workflow designed to produce an OTU count matrix from high depth sequencing amplicon data.

+FROGS also provide statistical tools to explore OTU count table and taxonomical affiliations.

 FROGS-wrapper allow to add FROGS on a Galaxy instance.

 # Table of content